-This seems to mean that an investor should always favor dividends over interest.
-But we have to remind ourselves that dividend yields are generally much lower than interest yields, partially for this very reason.
 A common stock currently pays a dividend yield under 2% where corporate bonds are paying 6%.
-This means that an investor would receive $2 for every $100 invested in stock compared to $6 for every $100 invested in bonds.
+An investor would receive $2 for every $100 invested in stock compared to $6 for every $100 invested in bonds.
 Even after tax, the bond investor would receive $2.94 (49% of $6) compared to $1.28 (64% of $2) for a stock investor for each $100 invested.

 Confused?
 You should be.
-The complexity of the tax system in modern industrial nations keeps large armies of accountants and lawyers working at trying to understand and exploit income tax legislation.
+The complexity of the tax system in modern industrial nations keeps large armies of accountants and lawyers working at trying to understand and manage income tax legislation.

 The Importance of Dividend Payments